The Gift

 "No thanks, ma'am."
 He slammed her trunk.
 "Drive safely."

 "Whew!"
 She fanned herself and sank into her car, wondering if all the men in Brubaker were like that one.
-Somehow she doubted it.
-All southern jokes aside, if that guy was an example of inbreeding, she was in favor of it.
+All Southern jokes aside, if that guy was an example of inbreeding, she was in favor of it.

-But Beth didn't have time to slow down and admire the scenery, let alone take a cleansing breath of all things.
+But Beth didn't have time to slowdown and admire the scenery.
 She had a job to do.

-But the sooner she got out of here the better.
+The sooner she got out of here, thebetter.
 She parked and exited her car, then stretched the kinks out of her legs and spine.
-At her height, she needed more room, but she could worry about new wheels later.
+At her height, she needed a roomier vehicle, but she could worry about new wheels later.
 The engine sputtered and gave a mighty shudder before falling silent, as if reminding her of its advanced age.

-The Brubaker Arms was a three-story brick Victorian, complete with turrets and gingerbread.
+The Brubaker Arms was a sweetthree-story brick Victorian, complete with turrets and gingerbread.
 She grimaced.
-Sweet.
 Just looking at it gave her a toothache.
-But Beth didn't care as long as the bed was decent and she had her own bath.
+But Beth didn't care as long as the bed was decent and she had her own bathroom.
 She'd hit bottom and was still on the low rung, but not low enough to share the john with strangers.

 Or run for the hills.

-This ex-homicide detective and recovering drunk used to relive murders on a routine basis, folks.
+This ex-homicide detective andrecovering drunk used to relive murders on a routine basis, folks.
 And thank God she didn't have to do that anymore.
-Beth barely suppressed a shudder as ominous memories threatened to emerge from the vault she kept sealed at the back of her mind.
+Beth barely suppressed a shudder as memories threatened to emerge from the vault she kept sealed at the back of her mind.
 Carefully, she slammed the door shut again and turned the key.

 Focus on the job, Dearborn.